AbkarinoMHM/PS4SysconTools/README.md

 =======================================
 What you will need ?

-- Teensy++ 2.0.
+- Teensy++ 2.0, Teensy 4.0 or Teensy 4.1.
 - (100 to 200)~ ohm resistor.
 - wires.
 - LQFP 64 - 100 Socket Adapter (Optional)
-- Soldering skills
+- Soldering skills (Mandatory).

 Connection Digrams:
 =======================================
-Please refer to HW directory to check the wiring digram for your hardware.
+Please refer to diagrams directory to check the wiring digram for your hardware.

 Usage - Tutorial:
 =======================================